 Dashboard Types

-An executive dashboard is a high-level visual summary of the most critical business metrics — revenue vs target, profitability, cash position, growth trends, and key risks — designed to give senior leaders a complete picture of business health in 2–3 minutes.
-Unlike operational dashboards that show granular daily data, executive dashboards show trends, summaries, and variance against strategic targets.
+An executive dashboard is a one-screen visual summary of critical business metrics — revenue vs target, profitability, cash position, and growth trends — designed for CEOs, CFOs, and founders to assess business health in under 3 minutes.
+It prioritises trends, exceptions, and variance against strategic targets over granular operational detail.

 An executive dashboard answers the most important question in business: "Is the business performing as planned?"
 It gives senior leaders — founders, CEOs, CFOs, board members — the minimal essential information they need to make strategic decisions.